Things We Lost in the Fire (song): Music video

 A music video to accompany the release of "Things We Lost in the Fire" was shot in Kėdainiai in Lithuania.
 It was directed by Naor Aloni, and released on 13 July 2013.

+In popular culture

+The song was featured in episode 22 of season 4 "The Walking Dead" of The Vampire Diaries.
+In September 2014 the song was used as a trailer song for EastEnders.
+It was also used as the name of Grey's Anatomy season 12 episode 8 "Things We Lost in the Fire" in 2015.